DETAILED ACTION

 The claims do not include any additional elements that are sufficient to amount to significantly more than the judicial exception(s) because of the reasons noted below.

-Dependent claims 2-11 do not recite any elements in addition to the judicial exception(s).
+Dependent claims 2-6, 8, 9, 11, 13-17, 19 and 21-23 do not further recite any elements in addition to the judicial exception(s).

-The additional elements recited in independent claims 1, 12, and 20 and dependent claims 13-19 are identified above, and carried over from Step 2A Prong Two along with their conclusions for analysis at Step 2B.
+The additional elements recited in independent claims 1, 12, and 20 are identified above, and carried over from Step 2A Prong Two along with their conclusions for analysis at Step 2B.
 Any additional element or combination of elements that was considered to be insignificant extra-solution activity at Step 2A Prong Two was re-evaluated at Step 2B, because if such re-evaluation finds that the element is unconventional or otherwise more than what is well-understood, routine, conventional activity in the field, this finding may indicate that the additional element is no longer considered to be insignificant; and all additional elements and combination of elements were evaluated to determine whether any additional elements or combination of elements are other than what is well-understood, routine, conventional activity in the field, or simply append well-understood, routine, conventional activities previously known to the industry, specified at a high level of generality, to the judicial exception, per MPEP 2106.05(d).

 [Step 2B: NO]